keith27staines/iOSApp/README.md

 ### Sourcecode Repository

-The iOS Workfinder repo is https://github.com/workfinder/iOSApp
+The iOS Workfinder repo is https://gitlab.com/workfinder/iOSApp/

 ### Branching strategy

-Standard Gitflow is used with two ever-present branches: a *master* branch representing production and a *develop* branch.
+Standard Gitflow is used with three ever-present branches: a *master* branch representing the LIVE environment, a *staging* branch that is used for UAT, and a *develop* branch for development.

 The *master* branch can be used to build the current production release. *Master* also serves as the source branch for live patches.
 The *develop* branch is the main working branch from which feature branches are taken.

 When a feature branch is completed it is merged (typiclly with rebase) into *develop* and then deleted.
-When a development phase comes to an end, the *develop* branch is merged into *master* but is not deleted.
+When a development phase comes to an end, the *develop* branch is merged via merge request into *staging* but is not deleted.
+When a LIVE release is to be prepared, create a release branch from staging and perform a merge request into production.

 ### Step-by-step guid to building a release